phalcon/documentation/docs/storage.md

 !!! info "NOTE"

     The `getAdapter()` method returns the connected adapter.
-This offers more flexibility to the developer, since it can be used to execute additional methods that each adapter offers.
-For instance for the `Redis` adapter you can use the `getAdapter()` to obtain the connected object and call `zAdd`, `zRange` and other methods not exposed by the Phalcon adapter.
+This offers more flexibility to the developer since it can be used to execute additional methods that each adapter offers.
+For instance, for the `Redis` adapter you can use the `getAdapter()` to obtain the connected object and call `zAdd`, `zRange`, and other methods not exposed by the Phalcon adapter.

 To construct one of these objects, you will need to pass a [Phalcon\Storage\SerializerFactory][storage-serializerfactory] object in the constructor and optionally some parameters required for the adapter of your choice.
 The list of options is outlined below.